2011 World Championships in Athletics: Men

-The events in the men's section ended with a world record in 4 x 100 metres relay set by Jamaica and several world's leading results.
+The events in the men's section ended with a world record in 4 × 100 metres relay set by Jamaica and several world's leading results.
 Jamaica dominated the sprinting events, while Kenya and Ethiopia dominated the longer track events.
 In the field events, the United States and Germany were most successful, winning four and three gold medals respectively.
 Yohan Blake and Usain Bolt, both from Jamaica, won two gold medals, being the most successful athletes in the men's events.

 In the 100 m final the largely favored Usain Bolt was disqualified for a false start, enabling Yohan Blake to win the crown with a time of 9.92 s.
 In the 200 m Bolt won with a time of 19.40 s, which was the fastest time ever not to be a world record at that point.
 Blake and Bolt, along with countrymen Nesta Carter and Michael Frater, ran in the 4 x 100 metres relay, setting a new world record with a time of 37.04 s.
 In the 10,000 metres event, World Champion Kenenisa Bekele did not finish the race.
 The world record holder in 800 m, David Rudisha, won the event with his first gold medal at the World Championships.
 On the last day, Kenyan Abel Kirui became the third marathon winner to retain the title at the next World Championships, after Abel Anton and Jaouad Gharib.

 Most of the field events ended with new winners, but Dwight Phillips retained the long jump title, becoming only the second man after Ivan Pedroso to win four golds at the World Championships in this event.

 Ethiopia's Imane Merga was originally awarded the bronze medal in the Men's 5000 metres, but he was later disqualified for having run inside the curb of the running track for some 10 to 15 metres.
 His teammate Dejen Gebremeskel was elevated to the bronze medal as a result.

 Cuba's Dayron Robles finished first in the race of the Men's 110 metres hurdles, but was disqualified for interfering with Liu Xiang twice before and over the last barrier.
 Jason Richardson was awarded the Gold, Liu the Silver, and Andy Turner promoted to the Bronze medal position.